 This photo is titled “From Major’s Hill, Strathbogie township in the foreground“.
 The photo comes from the original ‘Early History of Strathbogie’ (by J.R.
 Donald and A.W.R Vroland, compiled in 1906, published 1949) and also includes some other fantastic early photography as well.
-Comparing this photo with a photo taken on our recent walk (see below & previous post), Major’s Hill is likely to be today’s Mt Spy (thanks Loretta! for pointing this out).
-“In early writings Mt Spy is called Majors Hill; not Dookie’s Mt Major, but named after I presume, one of the early Smith settlers who was known as ‘The Major’.”
+Major’s Hill is the eastern extension of the ridge from Mt Spy that contains one of the Wondoomarook Bushland Reserves – a small patch of rocky crown land surrounded by farmland.
+Major’s Hill was “.. named after, I presume, one of the early Smith settlers who was known as ‘The Major’.”
 (L. McPherson pers. comm.
 2012).

 The photo also allows us to recreate the historic landscape and compare it to today’s landscape.
 Click on the image for a closer look, you’ll be surprised by the detail!